Big voting bill faces defeat as 2 Dems won’t stop filibuster

 Democratic senators countered in speeches from the Senate floor that with Republicans objecting to the voting legislation they have no choice.

-Manchin did open the door to a more tailored package of voting law changes — including to the Electoral College Act, which became a focus of the Jan.
+Manchin did open the door to a more tailored package of voting law changes — including to the Electoral Count Act, which was tested during the Jan.
 6, 2021, insurrection at the Capitol — that he said a bipartisan group of senators are working on and could draw Republican support.

 “There are so many things that we can agree on,” he said, though he held firm against voting to change the filibuster rules.

-Note: This story has been corrected to show the name of the act tested by Jan.
-6 events is the Electoral Count Act, not the Electoral College Act.